[Interview] Legalising cannabis: Germany first, Europe next?

 Yes.
 And he really wants it [this legislation], he understands that it's really better for society.
 A 'health approach', which is also true of most parliamentarians.
 That makes the civil rights argument less important, they don't care so much about that, it's the health outcomes for consumers.
 And it's a problem they didn't divide those two issues from the beginning, because we wanted them to do decriminalisation immediately — because it's much less complicated.

 There are no hurdles with either the Bundesrat or the European Commission.
 Only a sentence in our drug law needs to change.
-Whereas the complete legalisation and regulation of the market is hundreds of pages of law.
-Every single little detail in every paragraph needs to be changed, and that makes it much more complicated.
+Whereas the complete legalisation and regulation of the market is dozens of pages of law.
+Every single little detail needs to be addressed in new paragraphs, and that makes it much more complicated than just decriminalisation.

 So the first step should have been stopping hassling people [who buy cannabis].
 They said it doesn't contribute to health [outcomes] because there's still a black market, there's still contaminated drugs, and so on.
 We have to regulate and test products.
 Which is right, obviously, but have state prosecution and repression of people in their hundreds of thousands was not a big argument for health[-focussed] politicians.